pantheon-systems/documentation/source/content/guides/multisite/04-multisite-governance.md

 ## Multiple, Single Site Governance

 Each WordPress site is owned or maintained by a different group at the Pantheon level.
 There is a management difference between who owns the Pantheon account and can update code versus who manages the application with content and site-specific configuration.
+For example:

 - Site Owner US owns the US Pantheon site